ramynasser/ImageCache/README.md

 ## Usage

-To use the Disk Image Caching Demo library in your Swift project, follow these steps:
+To use the Image Caching Demo ImageLoader in your Swift project, follow these steps:

 1. Create an instance of ImageLoader: